 - The Raabe College of Pharmacy

 Upon first reference, use the full name of the college.
-Refer to it as “the college” after it has been introduced in the paragraph.
+Refer to it as “the college” (or "the pharmacy college" or "the law college," etc.) after it has been introduced in the paragraph.

 When it is necessary to distinguish between two or more different colleges, use acceptable shorthand for individual colleges:

 - The College of Business Administration

 - The College of Law

 - The College of Pharmacy

 Italicize and capitalize the following: books, newspapers, magazines, movies and plays.

 Put in quotation marks and title-cap: television shows, songs, articles, book chapters, video games and poems.

 - Exception: do not use italics in press releases.
 Use quotation marks instead.